Laser, plasma, and waterjet cutting are the most popular non-conventional machining processes available today.

 However, the surface finish of the cut performed by plasma cutting is comparatively low due to the spatter produced by blowing the molten metal out of the kerf.

-The cuts produced by plasma cutting have an angle of 0.5° to 3° with the vertical cross-section.
+The cuts produced by plasma cutting have an angle of 0.5° to 3° with a vertical cross-section.

 This makes plasma cutting ideal for performing bevel cuts in the workpiece, thereby eliminating the need for secondary machining.